 “I’m glad we can stay in contact as much as we want.”

 As my girlfriend is focused on typing in her chosen password for her new account, I turn my back on her and I facepalm silently.
 I dig with my fingers in my flesh for good measure.
 I hate it.
 Alazne does nothing but love me, and yet I keep lying and lying and lying.
 I’m no better than Asier.
 I’m no better than my biological mother.
 I’m no better than my father.
 I’m no better than any of the ghosts I’ve judged and condemned over the years.
 I’m terrible.

-“I-I’ll buy a new laptop,” I say with a raspy voice, then I clear my throat.
-“One of us might want to bring it out to some coffee shop or something.
+“I-I’ll buy a new laptop,” I say in a raspy voice, then I clear my throat.
+“One of us may want to bring it out to a coffee shop.
 I was planning on starting to write about my experiences, after all.”